 While the two lenses are similar in their basic designs, the III appears modestly modernized from the II.
-The Canon EF 16-35mm f/2.8L III USM Lens looks very similar to many of its current siblings (such as the EF 24-70mm f/2.8L II Lens shown below right), sharing many design cues.
+The Canon EF 16-35mm f/2.8L III USM Lens looks similar to many of its current siblings (such as the EF 24-70mm f/2.8L II Lens shown below right), sharing many design cues.

-The textured deep black finish looks sharp and has proven very durable in recently introduced lenses.
+The textured deep black finish looks sharp and has proven durable in recently introduced lenses.
 Zoom and focus rings are nicely integrated into the lens body with only a thin seam showing at the edges.
 The comfortable-to-hold, smooth, nearly-straight overall design includes a flush-mount switch (there is only one) that doesn't dig into fingers during use.

 As illustrated below, this lens extends and retracts with focal length change (like its predecessor).
 But, the extension stays within the bounds of the lens barrel, making this movement seldom noticed and gravity-driven extension is not an issue.